 –CMHC issues warning

 –No rate cut for Canada

 So what are you seeing out there?
 Post your news links, thoughts and anecdotes here and have an excellent weekend!

-Read the full article in the Globe and Mail.
+Read the full article here.